TimEvink/Project_Euler/README.md

 │   └── ...
 ```

+## Requirements

+Python V3.3+

 ## How to run

-Copy the directory to some desired location on your system, and run the python interpreter from `mainfile.py`
+Copy the directory to some desired location on your system, and run the Python interpreter from `mainfile.py`

 The `mainfile.py` file serves as the central entry point to execute solutions.
 Modify it as needed to run the desired solution.